 Uffie’s voice is drenched in effects as ever, always surrounded by a veil of otherness.
-However, if Sex Dreams felt like it was sung by a posh alien that’s come here to dance and kill, Tokyo Love Hotel is the labor of love of a melancholic, way too human android, semi-seriously singing the song’s refrain:
+However, if Sex Dreams felt like a posh alien singer that’s come here to dance and kill, Tokyo Love Hotel is the labor of love of a melancholic, way too human android, semi-seriously singing the song’s refrain:

 “My heart keeps beating / My heart keeps beating / My heart keeps beating the shit out of me.”